edcedcedcedc/computer-science-curriculum-ossu/core-cs/core-programming/sicp/projects/project2/README.md

 - 27/02/2025:
 server side was checking user in blocked instead of clients, which implied a impossible way to send a message to a connected client correct blocked object check and added try execept in case there is no key-value pair

+- 09/03/2025:
+Added a react UI rendering and websockets, splitted the backend into cli version and websocket version with async